marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c++-dialect.rst

   undefined symbols at link time.
   See :ref:`template-instantiation`, for more information.

+.. option:: -fimplicit-templates

+  Default option value for :option:`-fno-implicit-templates`.

-.. option:: -fno-implicit-inline-templates, -fimplicit-inline-templates
+.. option:: -fno-implicit-inline-templates

   Don't emit code for implicit instantiations of inline templates, either.
   The default is to handle inlines differently so that compiles with and without optimization need the same set of explicit instantiations.

+.. option:: -fimplicit-inline-templates

+  Default option value for :option:`-fno-implicit-inline-templates`.

-.. option:: -fno-implement-inlines, -fimplement-inlines
+.. option:: -fno-implement-inlines

   To save space, do not emit out-of-line copies of inline functions controlled by ``#pragma implementation``.
 This causes linker errors if these functions are not inlined everywhere they are called.

+.. option:: -fimplement-inlines

+  Default option value for :option:`-fno-implement-inlines`.

 .. option:: -fmodules-ts, -fno-modules-ts